emckee616/emckee616.github.io/README.md

-# Website project for my Intro to Software class, Fall 2023
+# Portfolio project for my Intro to Software class, Fall 2023